kbastani/spring-cloud-event-sourcing-example/README.md

 # Spring Cloud Event Sourcing Example

-Spring Cloud example of event sourcing using microservices.
+This reference application is a Spring Cloud example of using event sourcing in microservices.
+The project is intended to demonstrate end-to-end best practices for building a _Netflix-like_ microservice architecture using Spring Cloud.

 * Spring Cloud OAuth2
   * Authorization Server